-- 89. TUNDRA (tracking underrepresentation by area) is an area-based measure that uses tracking of state-funded mainstream school pupils in England to calculate young participation.71 - 90.
-TUNDRA classifies local areas across England into five equal groups or quintiles based on the proportion of 16-year-old state-funded mainstream school pupils who participate in higher education aged 18 or 19 years.
-Quintile 1 shows the lowest rate of participation.
-Quintile 5 shows the highest rate of participation. - 91.
-TUNDRA is a different measure to POLAR4 because it focuses on the participation rate of state-funded mainstream school pupils and only applies to England.
-TUNDRA quintiles are assigned according to home postcodes, for which coverage exceeds 99 per cent of young English undergraduates. - 92.
-Previous student characteristics publications reported multiple definitions of TUNDRA (Tracking Under-representation by Area) quintiles were presented, based on both Lower-layer Super Output Areas (LSOAs) and Middle-layer Super Output Areas (MSOAs), as well as a version of the quintiles that excluded students not from state-funded mainstream schools.72 In this release, we have included only the TUNDRA quintiles based on Middle-layer Super Output Areas (MSOAs) that includes all young English undergraduates.
-This is in order to align with data used in OfS student outcomes regulation. - 93.
-The use of TUNDRA quintile data has previously been assessed against the OfS data quality framework.
-Population and year coverage restrictions applied for this characteristic as a result of this assessment are detailed in Table 1 and Table 2.
+assigned according to home postcodes, for which coverage exceeds 99 per cent of young English undergraduates.

+- 97. Previous student characteristics publications reported multiple definitions of TUNDRA (Tracking Under-representation by Area) quintiles were presented, based on both Lower-layer Super Output Areas (LSOAs) and Middle-layer Super Output Areas (MSOAs), as well as a version of the quintiles that excluded students not from state-funded mainstream schools.
+In this release, we have included only the TUNDRA quintiles based on Middle-layer Super Output Areas (MSOAs) that includes all young English undergraduates.
+This is in order to align with data used in OfS student outcomes regulation. - 98.
+Population and year coverage restrictions applied to TUNDRA quintile data are detailed in Table 1 and Table 2.